MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/elasticsearch/index.md

 > Read more in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/1.5/index.html).

+## Managing Elasticsearch on the MobileFirst Analytics Server

+Elasticsearch is embedded in the MobileFirst Analytics Server and participates in the node and cluster behavior.

-> Learn more in the [Cluster management and elasticsearch](../configuration/#cluster-management-and-elasticsearch)
+> For more information on configuring Elasticsearch, see [Cluster management and elasticsearch](../configuration/#cluster-management-and-elasticsearch)

 ## Elasticsearch properties